jaimesk8/ExcelToUblXml/README.md

-# ExcelToUblXml
+# Excel To Ubl Xml
 A python script to convert Excel File to XML UBL Portuguese Invoiced Format

 ## Universal Business Language
 Universal Business Language is an open library of standard electronic XML business documents for procurement and transportation such as purchase orders, invoices, transport logistics and waybills.

-This script translate a Excel file ampping to a XMl UBL 2.1 Portuguese invoiced format.
+This script translate a Excel file ampping to a XMl UBL 2.1 Portuguese eletric invoice format.
 For that we give the desired Excel file, and with python we map the cells to xml estruture.
 It utilizes the openpyxl library for Excel file handling and xml.etree.ElementTree for XML generation.

 ## Requirementst